gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * If not encoding the CBOR simple value Null, 'sign_key_parameters' is a CBOR array.
 Its precise format and value is the same as the COSE capabilities entry in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}, for the algorithm indicated in 'sign_alg' (REQ5).

-  * If 'pub_key_enc_res' is present, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
+  * If 'pub_key_enc_res' is present, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

 Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.